weiyezhimeng/SQL-Injection-Jailbreak/README.md

 We add an `other question directory` to address question.
 See README.md in it.

 ## Citation
+If you find this useful in your research, please consider citing:
 ```
 @article{zhao2024sql,
   title={SQL Injection Jailbreak: A Structural Disaster of Large Language Models},